cdfoundation/sig-security-supply-chain/framework.md

 Consumers consume artifacts and metadata.
 They write **policy** describing attributes of artifacts they are willing to consume.
 In the process of consuming artifacts, they apply policy **enforcement**.

-### Artifacts
+### Artifact Stores
+Artifact stores distribute artifacts.

-Artifacts are components of software, from small to large.
-Artifacts include the following:
+Artifact stores are provided by the following:
-* Snippet (a byte range in a file)
+* source code repositories
+* container registries
-* File
+* package repositories
-* Package - grouping of files
-* Package repository - grouping of packages
-* Container - grouping of packages and files
-* Cloud Service - grouping of containers, packages and files
-* Installed System – grouping of packages and files

 ### Metadata Stores
 Metadata stores distributes artifact metadata.
 They are responsible for the following tasks: